noaione/yuusha-shoukan-ln/sources/v10/chapter1.md

-I was anxious that it would turn into that kind of development where they would point their swords at me while shouting something like “You suspicious b\*stard!”, but it seems that the conversation properly got through, and the knights immediately led me to the place.
+I was anxious that it would turn into that kind of development where they would point their swords at me while shouting something like “You suspicious bastard!”, but it seems that the conversation properly got through, and the knights immediately led me to the place.
 Thereupon, I saw Mitsunaga-kun, and when he saw me, he approached me with a refreshing smile on his face.